About our Parish

 We are easy to get to via private transport, being between Annerley and Ipswich Roads, and near the Southeast Freeway (M3).

-For those using public transport, we are on the same street as Park Road Train Station and Boggo Road Busway Station, and within walking distance of Mater Hill Busway Station.
+For those using public transport, we are on the same street as Park Road Train Station and Boggo Road Busway Station (less than a kilometre away), and within walking distance of Mater Hill Busway Station.

 The simplest way to establish how to get to our parish is by using the ‘Directions’ tool within Google Maps (click here).